 Business buyers – YOUR buyers – are planning to make 55% of their work purchases online within the next two years.
 Those companies with e-commerce initiatives are realizing incremental revenue from current and new customers, driving meaningful improvements in gross margins, and reducing customer support costs.
 Yet only half of manufacturers and brands have e-commerce sites.

-Take heed, B2B executives: 2018 is the year to deploy e-commerce, before it is too late.
+Take heed, B2B executives: Now’s the time to deploy an e-commerce initiative — before it’s too late.

 In the B2B world, many manufacturers and brands are struck with organizational inertia.
 “If it ain’t broke, don’t fix it” is a common mindset – even if not expressed – of divisional and executive leadership.
 Whether they realize it or not, companies are tied down and limited by their processes and traditional ways of doing business, and in some ways are victims of their own historical success.

 Traditional selling channels – the direct sales force (outside and inside), distribution and resale partners, telesales, catalog, and other methods – have driven many companies to tremendous revenue and profit levels in their categories.
 These legacy sales channels will forever continue be an important part of the buyer-seller relationship in B2B industries.

 However, the world has changed.
 While these companies are living in collective inertia, customers’ expectations have organically shifted.
 Today’s B2B buyers expect to have a buyer-focused purchasing experience, often based on their experiences making retail purchases in their own personal lives as consumers.